 Abhimanyu has been admitted to the practice of law in India (advocate) and in England and Wales (solicitor).
-He has previously worked as a management consultant, as a corporate lawyer, and most recently, as a member of the counsel team representing the government of India in investment arbitration disputes.
+He has previously worked as a management consultant, as a corporate lawyer, and most recently, as a member of a counsel team representing the government of India in investment arbitration disputes.
 Abhimanyu holds degrees in law from the National Law School of India University and Georgetown University.

 - ‘The 2015 Indian Model BIT’ in Mahdev Mohan and Chester Brown (eds), The Asian Turn in Investment Arbitration (Cambridge University Press 2019) (forthcoming) (co-author)